 Although the single largest cost that you’ll encounter is the price of land, the second biggest factor, quality, you will ultimately have more control over.
 Firstly, unless your pockets are deep, you’ll want to factor into your build budget some for run over costs and where these extra funds will come from.
 Although a larger house will generally cost more due to labour and materials, don’t assume that a smaller build will be easier or cheaper.
 A tricky, small site with limited access or other restrictions may also become quite expensive to build, despite you factoring in an average price per square metre.
 Therefore, get someone qualified to conduct a realistic site inspection before beginning to draw up the plans.

 At the other end of your planning, don’t forget to factor in costs such as fencing and gates, landscaping, council costs and additional cabling if you desire high speed internet in an older neighbourhood.
 A good way to manage costs should they start to blow out of proportion is to complete a list prior to construction starting that outlines your needs versus wants.
 In a smooth build, you might be able to tick everything off the list, but should you encounter issues and extra costs, you’ll already know what you can cut back on to get the essentials addressed.
 This can be a tough exercise, but remember you can always add in additional things later such as pools or higher end flooring.

-The best home builders in Victoria will already have an established network of other tradespeople to draw upon, should you not have them lined up.
+The best home builders will already have an established network of other tradespeople to draw upon, should you not have them lined up.
 For this reason, some people will opt to build through larger companies or select a house and land package that comes with supplier partnerships.
 House and land is particularly useful for those who are budget conscious as fixed priced contracts are frequently offered.